nareshbhatia/react-learning-path/exercise-1-typescript-warmup/README.md

 ---------
 - What are string literals and why are they useful?
 - What are interfaces and why are they useful?
-- What is an accessor and why is it useful?
+- What are accessors and why are they useful?
 - What are constructor parameter properties?
 - Is a readonly property modifiable by a method of the class?
 - What are generics?
 Why are they useful?